Scopio-Co/Scopio-WebApp/Git_Guide.md

 git push -u origin feature/your-task-name # Pull request have made
 ```
 ## 5. Again do the 2nd step to make your local workspace updated
+> Before doing this make sure your pull request have merged
 ## 6. After merging your temp branch yu can delete is locally

 ```bash